What is the Meaning of Vietnam?

-In 1804, King Gia Long issued a decree to take the name of Vietnam as the official national title of the beautiful country.
+In 1804, King Gia Long issued a decree making Vietnam the official national title of the beautiful country.
 So, what does Vietnam mean?

 meaning of vietnam